craigfay/.vim/README.md

 # Managing Plugins

-Since version 8, Vim will auto-load plugins in directories matching `~/.vim/pack/*/start/`.
-This makes it convenient to manage plugins using git submodules instead of a package manager like Plug or [Pathogen](https://github.com/tpope/vim-pathogen).
+Since version 8, Vim will natively auto-load plugins in directories matching `~/.vim/pack/*/start/`.
+This makes it convenient to manage plugins using git submodules instead of a package manager like [Plug](https://github.com/junegunn/vim-plug) or [Pathogen](https://github.com/tpope/vim-pathogen).

 # How To Add Plugins